Links on Android Authority may earn us a commission. Learn more.

 You’ll need the included fob to manage your playback controls, but the headset itself packs 4GB of storage and up to 12 hours of playback.
 Once your headset does reach 0%, just three minutes is all it takes to earn back an hour of music.
 Of course, the actual battery life will depend on what playback format you prefer, and the NW-WS623 supports MP3, WMA (Non-DRM), AAC (Non-DRM), FLAC, and Linear PCM.
 MP3 manages the best battery life on the list, while Bluetooth will slash your battery life by over half.

 If you’re gearing up for an adventure or taking a quick dive, the Wearable Walkman is salt waterproof at up to two meters for as much as 30 minutes at a time.
-The Wearable Walkman is better for a beach run, though, as it better holds off sweat and sand particles.
+This Walkman is better for running in the beach, though, as it holds off sweat and sand particles better.